daltonkdwyer/Plntry_rccar1/Readme3_RasberryPi.md

 STEP 1: Downloading dependencies
     1. This part shouldn't be too hard.
 Can do it from any folder
         a. |pip3 install flask_socketio
+        b. (anything else?)

 STEP 2: Run Flask Websockets Server at startup
-    1. You will run a Flask server on a local terminal like usual
+    1. You make a Flask server run on a local terminal when the Pi boots up
         a) Tutorial here: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup#method-3-systemd
         b) You will use option 3: "systemd"
             - There is one bug in the tutorial.
-In the command to start the tutorial, you need to put "-u pi" as shown below.
+In the command to start the tutorial, you need to put "-u pi" which you have highlighted below.
                 - See here, last response: https://forums.raspberrypi.com/viewtopic.php?t=306352
     2. Commands to type:
         a) Go into the systemd folder, and create a new .service doc:
         | sudo nano /lib/systemd/system/app.service